RienkF/INFOMNWSC/README.md

 - The code that implements our LFR benchmark-inspired synthetic graphs is in `graph_generation_fs.py`.
 - The code that runs the optimization algorithm on each combination of synthetic graph and measure is in `assess.py`.
 - Our implementation of the Louvain algorithm is in `algorithm/louvain.py`.
-- Our implementations of the community measures are found in `algorithm/edge_ratio.py`, `algorithm/modularity.py`, and `algorithm/modularity_density.py`.
+- Our implementations of the community measures are found in `algorithm/edge_ratio.py`, `algorithm/intensity_ratio.py`, `algorithm/modularity.py`, and `algorithm/modularity_density.py`.

 Other files contain functionality of various utility, but are not necessary to reproduce the results of the paper.

-## Peer Review Notes
-- The review-ready paper can be found in this directory as `paper-peer-review-draft.pdf`.
-- The final version of our paper will have a 4th community measure included as well.
-Because of time constraints, we have excluded this measure from the current draft.
-Some TODO notes are left where we plan to expound on this measure in the final paper.

 Godspeed!